 Our Education, Training & Qualifications team is on hand to help.
 If you have any questions, get in touch at email@example.com.

 When applying for admission, you must be deemed a 'fit and proper person to be a solicitor'.
 A copy of the guidance can be found here.
 To practise as a solicitor in Scotland you must be competent to do so and should not pose a risk to your clients, the public or other members of the profession.
 You must also maintain the standards of honesty, integrity and professionalism that the public and other members of the profession expect.

 Fitness and properness is addressed when applying for admission to the roll for the first time, in addition to at the following stages:

 - application for restoration to the roll at any time

 - application for a practising certificate having not held one for 12 months or more

-We will carry out a Standard Disclosure Scotland check on you as part of the process - if you need a Disclosure Scotland form, please provide your full name and address in the box below and we'll send a form out to you.
+We will carry out a Standard Disclosure Scotland check on you as part of the process.
 You can apply for this before making your application for admission (and it’ll speed the process up if you do!)